RaphaelIT7/gmod-holylib/README.md

 #### HolyLib:OnSteamConnect()
 Called when our Steam server successfully connected to steams servers.

+#### bool HolyLib:OnNotifyClientConnect(number nextUserID, string ip, number steamID64)
+Called when a client wants to authenticate through steam.

+Return `true` to forcefully authenticate his steamid.
+Return `false` to block his authentication.
+Return nothing to let the server normally handle it.

 ## systimer
 This module is just the timer library, but it doesn't use CurTime.
 > [!NOTE]